Proud of our past, ready for our future.

 Hi Neighbour’s approach is about bringing everyone together in this mission.
 If you live next door to someone whose first priority is energy transition, while yours is stable jobs for your kids in industries that supported you and your parents, you might feel we are hopelessly divided.
 We promise: we’re not.
 Hi Neighbour knows both perspectives come from a desire to protect your families’ futures, and all concerns are legitimate.
 You and your neighbours deserve a game plan for a future that includes everyone on the street.
 Hi Neighbour is a path to a safe environment and the safe jobs that go along with it.

 It is essential to proactively plan for an energy future that supports a fair energy transition and positive community outcomes.
-At Hi Neighbour we know our region can become a shining example of what is possible.

 Up to 1.35 million jobs can be supported across the Australian energy system by 2050